XAMPPRocky/octocrab/README.md

 current models using `serde`.

 ## Static API
-`Octocrab` also provides a statically reference count version of its API, allowing you to easily plug it into existing systems without worrying about having to integrate and pass around the client.
+`Octocrab` also provides a statically reference counted version of its API, allowing you to easily plug it into existing systems without worrying about having to integrate and pass around the client.